- Aggressive composability

-Notice that the child’s layout cannot depend on the child’s position
+Note that the child’s layout cannot depend on its position,

-because the child’s position is not determined until after the child
+as the position is not determined until after the child

-returns from layout.
+returns from the layout.
 As a result, the parent is free to reposition

-the child without needing to recompute the child’s layout.
+the child without needing to recompute its layout.